 - Ask a family member to video call and say the baby’s name.

-- Play hide and seek with the baby; ask your partner to hide behind an object and loudly call out the baby’s name.
+- Play hide and seek with the baby; ask your partner to hide behind an object or even his hands (peek-a-boo) and loudly call out the baby’s name.

 - Once your baby grows older and responds to their name better, you can string sentences or basic instructions with the baby’s name in them.